Goran2412/darkrpblackhud/README.md

 # darkrpblackhud
-[REUPLOAD + UPGRADE] DarkRP Black HUD
+[REUPLOAD + ENHANCEMENT] DarkRP Black HUD

 =======================================================================================

 This addon/HUD is not mine.
-Couldn't find it anywhere so reuploaded it and upgraded it.
+Couldn't find it anywhere so reuploaded it and enhaced it.
-I don't know who this addon belongs to, but all credits to him or her.
+I don't know who this addon belongs to, but all credits to him.

 ========================================================================================